Lombard Building: History

 In July 1957 the building was traded at a price tag of $204,000 and was renovated on the upper floors and the lower ground in 1981 and 1985.
 By July 1987 the traded price had already risen to a value of $2.7 million, and was bought by Swiss Reinsurance Australia Ltd for $5 million in April 1990.
 During this time the entire building was renovated at a cost of $7 million, which was the highest cost for the building so far.
 Eventually the building was sold to its current owner, Lombard House Pty Ltd for $9.3 million.
 The building is currently used to lease office space.

-Between 1958 and 1970, prominent Jewish lawyers Maurice Slonim, Leon Velik and Joseph Emanuel (Slonim, Velik & Emanuel) operated their highly successful legal practise from the Lombard Building.
-The firm's affiliate realestate group, known as Development Consolidated (later Hanover Holdings), was also headquartered here for a brief period.

 Architecture

 Built during the Victorian era, the building reflects the late boom style design where elements of the classical are arranged in a more free excessive way, hence being called free classical.
 The building sits on 15-17 Queen Street, Melbourne CBD with a site area of 590 m^{2} and has a frontage of 15.62 m.
 Built with 6 levels and a basement, the building reflects the Victorian era of skyscraper and is among the first buildings in Melbourne to have lifts.
 The floors are centered around two lifts and a central staircase, giving each level an approximate floor area of 350 m^{2} and a total approximate floor area of 2373 m^{2}.